-- 1. The Geographic Analysis describes the impact of employment across five regions in the state of New York: Upstate A-E, Upstate F, Lower Hudson Valley, New York City, and Long Island (Figure 108Error!
-Reference source not found.).
+- The Geographic Analysis describes the impact of employment across five regions in the state of New York: Upstate A-E, Upstate F, Lower Hudson Valley, New York City, and Long Island (Figure 108).
 Jobs created and displaced vary across the five regions, and the existing industries in each region influence these geographical employment shifts.
 This analysis highlights employment changes for each region for all sub-sectors as well as for Growth and Displaced sub-sectors. - 2.
-The Wage Analysis distributes New York's workforce into three wage categories54 (Table 24) and evaluates how the model findings impact sustainable wages in the four sectors studied.
+The Wage Analysis distributes New York's workforce into three wage categories (Table 23) and evaluates how the model findings impact sustainable wages in the four sectors studied.
 The 500,000 jobs across the four sectors in 2019 are split by wage category and compared to the wage categorization for the 2030 outputs.
 This analysis evaluates the wage composition of the four sectors overall and compares the distribution of lower-tier jobs across the four sectors, identifying how these change over time under each transition scenario.